Our Safari Destinations

 Ngorongoro Conservation Area

-The Ngorongoro Crater is arguably Africa's greatest natural wonder — the world's largest intact and unflooded volcanic caldera.
-Formed 2–3 million years ago when a giant volcano collapsed, the crater measures 265 sq km and is 610 metres deep, with a rim standing 2,286 metres above sea level.
+The Ngorongoro Crater is widely considered Africa's greatest natural wonder — the world's largest intact, unflooded volcanic caldera.
+Formed 2–3 million years ago when a colossal volcano collapsed inward, the crater spans 265 sq km and drops 610 metres from rim to floor, creating a self-contained ecosystem where approximately 30,000 large animals live permanently.

 Ready to Visit These Amazing Places?